epccs/RPUno/readme.md

 Thanks for using picocom
 ```

 At present, I'm using [I2Cdebug] to set the bus manager on the [RPUftdi] shield, it needs to know which address to reset so that it can lockout the others during bootload.
-Solenoid is the star of the show (so far), it is an attempt to control latching irrigation valves with cycles (inspired by Vinduino) and start the cycle at a daylight based offset, flow sensing for each zone is also working.
+Solenoid is the star of the show (so far), it is an attempt to control latching irrigation valves with cycles that start after a daylight based offset, flow sensing for each zone is also working.

 [I2Cdebug]: ./i2c-debug